NgModules help organize an application into cohesive blocks of functionality.

 from the most elementary

-These FAQs assume that you have already read the Angular Module chapter.
+These FAQs assume that you have read the NgModules page.

 - What classes should I add to declarations?